allelomorph/sorting_algorithms/README.md

 ### Description
 Fourth team project.
 Introduction to popular sorting algorithms, and using big O notation to indicate time and space complexity.

+### Note
+This project was created in a repository separate from [`holbertonschool-low_level_programming`](https://github.com/allelomorph/holbertonschool-low_level_programming), where the other projects from this section are located.

 ### Requirements
 * You are not allowed to use global variables
 * Unless specified otherwise, you are not allowed to use the standard library.
 Any use of functions like `printf`, `puts`, … is totally forbidden.